 Once you answer these questions on your own, share them with your team.
 Tell them the answers you discovered in your reflection, then have them answer the questions on their own or share them amongst the group.
 This is a great opportunity to strengthen your team and your shared mission statement, i.e. what you are aiming to accomplish in your school.
 Find ways to then share these explored moments with your students.
 This will both inspire your students and enhance the connection they have to you and your school.

-We have another great read for you about student retention!
-To download our free ebook, "Creating Special Moments: A Retention Case Study," CLICK HERE.
+We have another great read for you this week about Martial Arts Student Retention!
+To download our FREE ebook, "Creating Special Moments: A Retention Case Study," CLICK HERE.